David Wolfson, Baron Wolfson of Tredegar: In government

 Wolfson was appointed Parliamentary Under-Secretary of State for Justice at the Ministry of Justice on 22 December 2020.
 He was later created Baron Wolfson of Tredegar, of Tredegar in the County of Gwent, on 30 December 2020, and was introduced to the House of Lords on 7 January 2021.

 On 13 April 2022 Wolfson resigned from the government over Partygate after Boris Johnson and Rishi Sunak were fined.
 Wolfson stated the "scale, context and nature" of Government COVID breaches were "inconsistent with the rule of law".
 Wolfson claimed it would be wrong for "that conduct to pass with constitutional impunity, especially when many in society complied with the rules at great personal cost, and others were fined or prosecuted for similar, and sometimes apparently more trivial, offences."
 He maintained he had "no option" except resignation due to his "ministerial and professional obligations" in this field.

+On 6 November 2024 Wolfson was appointed Shadow Attorney General for England and Wales by Conservative party leader Kemi Badenoch.
+On 30 December 2025, Wolfson was criticized for acting as a lawyer for sanctioned Russian billionaire Roman Abramovich by Justice Minister Jake Richards.

 Personal life

 Wolfson is a practising Orthodox Jew.
 He married Louise in 1995, who is a former partner at Allen & Overy and currently runs a legal consultancy and occasionally sits as a tribunal judge.
 Together they have three children, Sam, Zara, and Abi.

+When asked why he chose the Welsh town of Tredegar to appear in his title he said: "I thought it quite right to recognise the welcome which by and large these immigrants [my great grandparents] received [in Tredegar]."